amplication/docs/docs/plugins/private-plugins.md

 ### Include the Plugin in a Template

 1. Navigate to the Templates tab in your Platform Console
-2. Click on Create Template
+2. Click on Create Template or navigate to an existing Template
 3. Ensure that your template's code generator matches your private plugin's code generator
 4. In your template's overview page, click on Plugins
 5. Go to the Private Plugins tab on the left sidebar